-- 8 ounces butter, unsalted, softened (2 sticks)
+- 8 ounces of unsalted butter, softened (2 sticks)

-- 2 tablespoons vanilla extract or vanilla bean paste
+- 2 tablespoons of vanilla extract or seeds scraped from a vanilla bean

 For Diplomat Cream

 - 2 tablespoons of granulated or confectioner's sugar

 - Apricot jam, warmed slightly, for glazing fruit

 - Spring & Summer: sliced strawberries, raspberries, blueberries, blackberries

 - Summer & Fall: sliced cherries, peaches, plums, apricots, or ripe stone fruit